chmduquesne/ansible-nftables/README.md

   ```

 * `nftables_nftables_conf_body` must contain the raw configuration you
   want to write in the middle of `/etc/nftables.conf`.
-It is advised not
+It is advised to
-  to modify its default value:
+  use it for include statements.
+If not specified, it defaults to:

   ```
   include "/etc/nftables/*.nft"